DKA (Ketoacidosis) & Ketones

 When your cells don't get the glucose they need for energy, your body begins to burn fat for energy, which produces ketones.
-Ketones are acids that build up in the blood and appear in the urine when your body doesn't have enough insulin.
+Ketones are chemicals that the body creates when it breaks down fat to use for energy.
+The body does this when it doesn’t have enough insulin to use glucose, the body’s normal source of energy.
+When ketones build up in the blood, they make it more acidic.
 They are a warning sign that your diabetes is out of control or that you are getting sick.

 High levels of ketones can poison the body.
 When levels get too high, you can develop DKA.
 DKA may happen to anyone with diabetes, though it is rare in people with type 2.